ShinapriLN/ShinapriLN/README.md

 # 💫 Me:
 Shinapri 🌟
-Currently studying at KMITL(King Mongkut's Institute of Technology Ladkrabang) and neither computer science nor computer engineering tho... 🧪
+Currently studying at KMITL(King Mongkut's Institute of Technology Ladkrabang) 🧪
 Passionate about developing web and applications and low level and AI. 💻
 Loves programming, especially C/C++, and Carbon!